This post was updated on February 28, 2019.

 This might come as a surprise to some, but environmentalism once enjoyed strong bipartisan support from all corners of the country.
 It was nearly a half century ago that the U.S. Environmental Protection Agency (EPA) was established during Richard Nixon’s presidency.
 Back then, environmental legislation like the Clean Air Act and Clean Water Act passed with strong bipartisan support.

 What a contrast to today.
-Acting Administrator Andrew Wheeler – a former top coal lobbyist who spent years fighting clean air and climate protections – and a slew of top aides are waging an all-out assault on our bedrock public health and environmental protections.
-And now, President Trump has nominated Wheeler to take over as head of the EPA on a permanent basis.
+EPA Administrator Andrew Wheeler – a former top coal lobbyist who spent years fighting clean air and climate protections – and a slew of top aides are waging an all-out assault on our bedrock public health and environmental protections.

 This is not exactly the team you’d want to protect our health and the environment.